Athens, Greece

 Workshop started: 2023

-About the project and the workshop: Participants will be guided through the History and Construction technology of ethnographic and archaeological ceramics or metal objects and consequent stages of their study and documentation.
+About the project and the workshop: Participants will be guided through the History and Construction technology of ethnographic and archaeological ceramics or metal objects and the consequent stages of their study and documentation.
 The necessity of physicochemical analysis in archaeology and in conservation and the application of Optical Microscopy (OM), X-Ray Fluorescence Spectroscopy (pXRF), Scanning Electron Microscopy (SEM-EDS), IR spectroscopy and Statistical analysis will be carried out as well.
 Finally, the integrated analytical approach in the study of ceramics: combining dating techniques, petrography, elemental analysis, SEM, XRD, IR spectroscopy and 3D Scanning will be presented.

 Artifacts & monuments in the project's focus: authentic ceramics and metal objects